General non-linear fragmentation with discontinuous Galerkin methods: General non-linear fragmentation

 The only analytical solution to the general non-linear fragmentation equation that we could find in the literature comes from \citet{Feingold1988} in the atmospheric community, who derived an exact solution for Eq.~\ref{eq:frag_cont_DL} assuming a constant kernel, $K_0$, and the following fragment distribution function:

-where $K_0$ is a constant with dimension $[\mathrm{length}]^3 [\mathrm{time}]^{-1}$ and $\tilde{\gamma}$ is a parameter characterising the physics of the fragmentation process.
+where $K_0$ is a constant with dimension $[\mathrm{length}]^3 [\mathrm{time}]^{-1}$ and $\tilde{\gamma}$ is a positive parameter characterising the physics of the fragmentation process.
 This distribution of fragments physically represents the case where the number of fragments depends on the mass of the two colliding droplets $m'$ and $m''$ and the shape of the distribution decreases exponentially with $m$.
 It means that for one collision a large number of small droplets will be generated.
+The decaying exponential term in Eq.~\ref{eq:b_F88} allows the distribution of fragment to approximatively respect the physical constraint $\forall m > m'+m'',\,\tilde{b}(m;m'm'') \approx 0$.
 However, Eq.~\ref{eq:b_F88} does not fully satisfy the local mass conservation condition in Eq.~\ref{eq:b_mass_cons}

-since here $\epsilon (\tilde{\gamma},m',m'')$ is small but non-zero. \citet{Feingold1988} found that $\epsilon (\tilde{\gamma},m',m'')$ is a few orders of magnitude less than unity whenever the number of fragments is great than ten.
-This can easily be shown for a given mass range and number of fragments by evaluating the integral in Eq.~\ref{eq:frag_number}, numerically solving for $\gamma$, and evaluating $\epsilon$.
-This discussion will be important later for a numerical test that requires a value of $\gamma$ (see Section~\ref{subsec:kconst_tests}).
+since here $\epsilon (\tilde{\gamma},m',m'')$ is small but non-zero. \citet{Feingold1988} found that $\epsilon (\tilde{\gamma},m',m'')$ is a few orders of magnitude less than unity whenever the number of fragments is greater than 10.
+This can easily be shown for a given mass range and number of fragments by evaluating the integral in Eq.~\ref{eq:frag_number}, numerically solving for $\tilde{\gamma}$, and evaluating $\epsilon$.
+This discussion will be important later for a numerical test that requires a value of $\tilde{\gamma}$ (see Section~\ref{subsec:kconst_tests}).

 Let us now show the steps for the derivation of the analytical solution.
 The dimensionless kernel and distribution of fragments write

 where $\gamma \equiv m_0 \tilde{\gamma}$.
 As the local mass conservation is not exactly respected, we substitute the distribution of fragments and constant kernel into the alternative rate equation Eq.~\ref{eq:alt_frag_cont_DL}